-- The Secretary (DUGC) shall be nominated by the Chairman on rotation basis for a period of one year. - The Chairman may co-opt and/or invite more members including at most three outside experts. - The quorum for each meeting shall be five.
+- There shall be one DUGC for every department that is involved in the teaching for the B.Tech. degree programme. - The Secretary (DUGC) shall be nominated by the Chairman on rotation basis for a period of one year. - The Chairman may co-opt and/or invite more members including at most three outside experts. - The quorum for each meeting shall be five.